 Decks always begin with footings.
 These footings are made to support the fence posts that are put into place to secure the deck.
 Without the footings, the deck couldn’t exist without collapsing upon use.

-What Are Concrete Fence Posts?
+What Are Concrete Deck Posts?

-The Two Methods – Concrete Fence Posts
+The Two Methods – Concrete Deck Posts

-For our project, we used the deck footings method for our deck footings and the pergola posts method below for the posts for the pergola.
+For our project, we use the deck footings method for our deck footings and the pergola posts method below for the posts for the pergola.
 Both work well and it’s best to consult a professional to find out which ones you should use.

 This method involves submerging the posts into the concrete to secure them.
-It is often used for the posts that will hold the deck up.
+It is for the posts that will hold the deck up.
 It isn’t as common for the posts that will be tall as the pergola posts.

-This is an old method that doesn’t really require anything but a post and concrete.
-It works for short posts because the tall posts will all over with no way to support them while the concrete dries.
+This is an old method that doesn’t require anything but a post and concrete.
+It works for short posts because the tall posts will be all over with no way to support them while the concrete dries.

-How To Install Concrete Fence Post Footings
+How To Install Concrete Deck Post Footings

 Now here we have a simple step-by-step method for installing concrete deck footings.
-It’s an easy method if you have any experience building decks and it is more commonly used for low-lying decks rather than high ones like those built over pools.
+It’s an easy method if you have any experience building decks and it is more used for low-lying decks rather than high ones like those built over pools.